charlesbourget/hlight/README.md

-# Colorer
+# Hlight

-Simple Kotlin/Native script to add coloring when tailing logs on a SB3.
+Simple Kotlin/Native script to add coloring when tailing logs on a Raspberry Pi 3b+.